-5.24 The largely open, large-scale landscape allows for views that extend to the horizon.
+5.23 The largely open, large-scale landscape allows for views that extend to the horizon.
 Occasionally views are limited by mature trees within hedgerows, but from slightly higher ground levels, views range over long distances.

-Figure 9: View from Stoke Lane towards Stoke Golding
+Figure 10: View from Stoke Lane towards Stoke Golding

-5.25 The spire of St Margaret of Antioch forms a distinctive landmark in near and distant views from across the wider landscape e.g. from north of Higham on the Hill and from the canal.
+5.24 The spire of St Margaret of Antioch forms a distinctive landmark in near and distant views from across the wider landscape e.g. from north of Higham on the Hill and from the canal.
 The church contributes to the historic character and scenic quality of the area and it is important that it remains the key landmark feature.

-Figure 10: View from Ashby Canal towpath looking towards Stoke Golding
+Figure 11: View from Ashby Canal towpath looking towards Stoke Golding

-- 5.26 There are many scenic views from the village to the surrounding countryside through gaps between or over the tops of buildings.
-There are lots of views that people valued, the most important are set out below (Map 7 page 31). - 5.27 A Landscape and Visual Impact Assessment (LVIA) can be key to effective planning decisions since it helps identify the effects of new developments on views and on the landscape itself.
-A LVIA will be required for major developments and proposals that are likely to impact on Locally Important Views.
+5.25 There are many scenic views from the village to the surrounding countryside through gaps between or over the tops of buildings.
+There are lots of views that people valued, the most important are set out below (Map 7 page 32).

+5.26 A Landscape and Visual Impact Assessment (LVIA) can be key to effective planning decisions since it helps identify the effects of new developments on views and on the landscape itself.
+A LVIA will be required for large developments and proposals that are likely to impact on Locally Important Views.

-Policy SGI0: Locally Important Views
+Policy SG10: Locally Important Views

-Development should be located and designed in a way that is sensitive to the open landscape, with extensive vistas dominated by natural features that characterise the Neighbourhood Area.
+Development should be located and designed in a way that is sensitive to the open landscape, with extensive vistas dominated by natural features that characterise the Neighbourhood Area; the potential to enhance the landscape should be considered wherever possible.
 Proposals will not be supported if potential impacts on landscape cannot be adequately mitigated through design and landscaping.
-Particular sensitivity should be shown for the locally important views from publically accessible locations that are regarded as highly characteristic, as listed below and identified on Map 7:
+Particular sensitivity should be shown for the views that are regarded as highly characteristic, as listed below:

-- A. View from the track adjacent to Convent Drive looking towards Stapleton and Sutton Cheney - B. View from Ashby Canal towpath looking towards Stoke Golding
+- A. View from the track adjacent to Convent Drive looking towards Stapleton and Sutton Cheney - B. View from Wykin Lane (Compass Field farm) looking towards Stoke Golding - C. View from Ashby Canal towpath looking towards Stoke Golding - D. View from Ashby Canal bridge near Willow Park looking north

-- Neighbourhood Plan - shoping the future of our villogel - C. View from Ashby Canal near marina looking towards Stoke Golding (Ivy House Farm) - D. View from Ivy House Farm looking towards Dadlington - E. View from Stoke Lane towards Stoke Golding.
+- E. View from Ashby Canal near marina looking towards Stoke Golding (Ivy House Farm) - F. View from Ivy House Farm looking towards Dadlington - G. View from Stoke Lane towards Stoke Golding.